Kong/docs.konghq.com/app/konnect/updates.md

 ## March 2024

+**Refined UI/UX for Control Plane Groups in {{site.konnect_short_name}}** : We've made UI/UX improvements to refine the E2E workflow of Control Plane Groups for our customers.
+Now, CPGs are more intuitive, and easier to understand than ever before.

 **Enhanced error notification in {{site.konnect_short_name}}** : Customers now have the ability to view detailed error notifications for their data plane directly within {{site.konnect_short_name}}.
 The enhanced logging feature categorizes errors for improved clarity, distinguishing between configuration errors, transient configuration reload errors, and general exceptions.
 This update empowers users to diagnose and resolve CP/DP connection issues more efficiently.